 We jointly funded the Fresh Approaches to the Study of Antimicrobials in Society (AMIS) hub with the Arts and Humanities Research Council and the Department of Health and Social Care.
 AMIS is looking at ways society uses antimicrobial drugs to offer policymakers, scientists and funders new ways to conceptualise and act upon AMR in order to reduce the threat of resistance at society level.

-Transdisciplinary networks involving social and behavioural research are also at the centre of a recent cross-council funding opportunity: Transdisciplinary networks to tackle AMR.
-Successful investments will be announced shortly.
+Transdisciplinary networks involving social and behavioural research are also at the centre of a recent cross-council funding investment: New research networks will tackle AMR.
+The second phase of this flagship programme to tackle AMR will be announced in 2025.

 Climate change and sustainability